Inspecting Colonies

 • The vibration to the hive, coupled with interruption to the comings and goings of the bees, will probably make them angry.
 Consider wearing heavy gloves.

-Splitting the colony into a 2nd hive?
+Splitting the colony

 • Bring a complete hive (bottom board, brood box(es) with frames, inner cover, telescoping cover, etc.)